What Is a Running Pace Calculator?

 Spring Racing Season: Setting Goals for April–May Races

 - Use negative splits.
-Start 5–10 seconds per mile slower than your goal pace.
+Start 5–10 seconds per mile slower than goal pace.
 Allow yourself to speed up only after mile 8 in a half marathon or mile 18 in a marathon.